Nikishita2006/flutter_Portfolio_App/README.md

 # flutter_Portfolio_App
-This is my first basic flutter app, I made using simple widgets with Card, buttons and Icons.
+This is the first version of my portfolio app built with Flutter.
+Currently, it’s a simple static prototype which includes widgets like Card, buttons and Icons.
+I plan to add navigation and more features soon.